DesyncTheThird/corne-keymap/readme.md

 `Repeat` and `Magic` are dynamic keys that return different outputs depending on the previous key.

-Despite the names, both keys have both magic and repeat functionality: default behaviour is to (generally) repeat keys on opposite hand and (generally) swap first and second row keys on same hand.
-This eliminates many SFBs, turning them into alternations for repeated keys and rolls for many other SFBs.
+As the name suggests, the Repeat key (generally) repeats the last key pressed; the Magic key (generally) swaps the first and second rows, along with various keys on the index columns.
+This eliminates many SFBs and double-taps, turning them into alternations and rolls.

-The most common use case for the swapping-rows behaviour is for the vowel block on the right side, turning the `OE`, `EO`, `IU`, and `UI` SFBs into rolls and alternations; as well as the various index finger SFBs on both sides (i.e., in the words `T[YP]E`, `[SC]IENCE`, `[HY][PH]EN`, etc.).
+The most common use-case for the swapping-rows behaviour is for the vowel block on the right side, turning the `OE`, `EO`, `IU`, and `UI` SFBs into rolls and alternations; as well as elimination various index finger SFBs on both sides (i.e., in the words `T[YP]E`, `[SC]IENCE`, `[HY][PH]EN`, etc.).

-Letters on opposite hand that are not commonly repeated (i.e. `I`, `Q`) are overridden and instead return common n-grams.
+Letters that are not commonly repeated (i.e. `I`, `U`, `A`, `Q`) are overridden and instead return common n-grams.